-“I didn’t want another Caesarean because I knew how long it took to recover and I had seen so many women give birth naturally and they were able to get up and do what they wanted almost straight after.”
+“I didn’t want another caesarean, because I knew how long it took to recover.
+I had seen so many women give birth naturally and they were able to get up and do what they wanted almost straight after.”

 A vaginal birth after a caesarean (VBAC), especially after a LUSC (lower uterine caesarean section), in the absence of medical complications associated with this pregnancy, is the safer choice for most women.

-A meta-analysis of literature concluded that 7 out of 10 women, who undergo a trial of labour after a previous caesarean section, can expect to birth vaginally^11^.
+A meta-analysis of literature concluded that 7 out of 10 women, who undergo a trial of labour after a previous caesarean section, can expect to birth vaginally.

 The scar from your previous caesarean is strong.
 While many people fear that the scar will rupture, and cause the death of the Mother and/ or her Child, medical studies have shown that this risk is greatly overstated.

-To put this risk into some perspective, consider that the probability of requiring a caesarean section for other emergency obstetric situations (not related to the previous caesarian section), such as acute foetal distress, cord prolapse or ante partum haemorrhage is up to 30 times higher.
+To put this risk into some perspective, consider that the probability of requiring a caesarean section for other emergency obstetric situations (not related to the previous caesarian section), such as acute fetal distress, cord prolapse or ante-partum haemorrhage is up to 30 times higher.

 A VBAC, where not medically contraindicated (advised against) has advantages for the baby, too.
 The contractions of labour massage and stimulate the baby and get him/her ready for birth.
 Waiting until labour starts assures that the baby is ready to enter the world, rather than being immature, with lungs that may not be able to cope with life outside his/her mother’s protective womb.